Is the internet package worth it on Royal Caribbean? I say yes

 Without a doubt, you will save money by pre-purchasing your Voom internet package via Royal Caribbean's Cruise Planner site.

-If you wait to book onboard, here is a copy of Voom prices from Odyssey of the Seas in 2022, which should be about the same across the fleet.
+If you wait to book onboard, here is a copy of Voom prices in 2025, which should be about the same across the fleet.

 Can I switch between devices while using a Voom package?